-This coming Saturday Lloyd Singleton, Director of the Arboretum, will be writing an article about waste products and landfills and a better way of living through recycling.
-It will be in the Home & Garden section of the newspaper.
+Earlier this year, Lloyd Singleton, Director of the Arboretum, wrote an article for the Star News, Saturday edition, Home & Garden section of the newspaper, about waste products and landfills and a better way of living through recycling.

 Here is an excerpt from his article: "...There is a better way;